-Involuntary admissions of adults and children are higher than in 2011, when Tropical Storm Irene forced the closure of the Vermont State Hospital, data from the department show.
+Involuntary admissions of children are higher than in 2011, when Tropical Storm Irene forced the closure of the Vermont State Hospital, data from the department show.

 There were 627 adult involuntary hospitalizations in fiscal year 2016.
-That’s the highest number of any year since fiscal 2002, the earliest year for which data are available.
+(The state later revised that figure to 512.)
 By October 2016, an average of seven adult patients were waiting in an emergency room each day and had been there for more than three days on average.

 Additionally, there were 388 voluntary hospitalizations of children in fiscal 2016.
 That’s the highest number since 2011, the earliest year when data are available.
 Advocates say many of those children are also waiting in emergency rooms before getting into the Brattleboro Retreat, the only place in the state with beds for children.
 There were 33 involuntary admissions for children during 2016.